 Equity- Highest-risk as well as highest-reward investment.

-With this type of investment you are like business co-owner, therefore you can expect to earn between 14-30% annually.
-However, as a business owner you don’t only participate in the gains but also in losses, therefore there is a risk that you could even lose principal.
-Equity projects also range by their subcategory, on EvoEstate common equity projects are developments, which work like development loans, but investing you participate not only in the upside but also in the potential downside, however, the expected returns are much greater.
-Additionally, we offer auction products, where a property has been bought in an auction for a below market price and private investment funds’ deals.
+With this type of investment, you are like a business co-owner, therefore you can expect to earn between 14-30% annually.
+However, as a business owner, you don’t only participate in the gains but also losses, therefore there is a risk that you could even lose principal.
+Equity projects also range by their subcategory, on EvoEstate common equity projects are developments, which work like development loans, but investing you participate not only in the upside but also the potential downside, however, the expected returns are much greater.
+Additionally, we offer auction products, where a property has been bought in an auction for a below-market price and private investment funds’ deals.